 The Seabury Hall Upper School Athletic Program is committed to the physical needs of students in grades 9-12.
-While incorporating the school's mission statement of developing mind, body and soul, we strive to produce productive citizens and encourage improvement of each individual's physical and mental state of health.
+While incorporating the school's mission statement of developing mind, body, and character, we strive to produce productive citizens and encourage the improvement of each individual's physical and mental state of health.

 We believe that participation in structured activities that stress such values as fair play, commitment, dedication, leadership, respect, and teamwork is essential.
 Each student is given opportunities that will help him/her recognize a moral responsibility for his/her actions and attitudes.

 Seabury Hall, as part of the Maui Interscholastic League, adheres to the Department of Education's 2.0 rule.
 Students must be passing all "core" courses (defined as courses needed to receive a diploma from the DOE) and maintaining a 2.0 each semester and the first and third quarter that they are involved in an athletic activity.
 Students who do not meet these standards are placed on a probationary status, where their grades are checked every two weeks.
 The student is allowed to practice, but not participate in any interscholastic activities during the two weeks that he/she is ineligible.
 If, after the two-week period, the student has improved and now meets the minimum standards, he/she is eligible until the next two-week grade check.

 Students at Seabury Hall are encouraged to meet with teachers during the extra help time (3:00-3:30 pm) in order to maintain a solid academic standing.
 Receiving "extra help" is an excused tardy to practice.

 Any student who chooses to participate in an interscholastic sport must have a current physical (good for one calendar year) on file with the Athletic Trainer and proof of health insurance.